jeremyzilar/street-view/README.md

 ## Contact

-For more information about Caminos SF, please contact [contact information].
+For more information about Many Paths, please contact [contact information].

 ---

-Built with ❤️ for the Santa Fe community.
+Built with ❤️ for the people of the wider Santa Fe community.